sscheib/sscheib.github.io/_posts/2023-05-01-debootstrapping-debian.md

 In order to achieve this we are going to create an encrypted [Linux Unified Key Setup](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) (LUKS) partition on which we will create our LVM.
 The partition table should look ideally similar to the one in the table below.
 As I am currently setting up a server to use with [Proxmox](https://www.proxmox.com) the sizing might be different from your choice.

-I inserted an additional colum where I set an **X** whether the partition is recommended to create on any system or whether the partition is specific for the usage with Proxmox.
+I inserted an additional column where I set an **X** whether the partition is recommended to create on any system or whether the partition is specific for the usage with Proxmox.
 In my case the disk, where my system is going to get installed on (**/dev/sda**) is roughly 420GB big.
 So it is easily possible at any time to extend the current partition layout or even extend the size of the different point mounts - thanks to LVM!

 | mount point       | filesystem type | size | recommended | volume group |